-The defrost schedule menu (Figure 7.24) allows the user to set the defrost times for all barrels.
-The user sets the time for barrel #1 and then sets the delay time between additional barrels.
-For example, on a four barrel dispenser the delay time is set to 60 minutes and the first defrost is at 03:00.
-Barrel #1 will defrost at 03:00, barrel #2 will defrost at 04:00, barrel #3 at 05:00, and barrel #4 at 06:00.
-Up to eight defrosts can be scheduled per barrel per day.
+The DEFROST SCHEDULE menu (Figure 7.25) allows for easy adjustment of the defrost times for barrel #1 and then the delay time between barrels.
+For example, assume on a three-barrel dispenser, the delay time is set to 60 minutes and the first defrost is at 03:00.
+Barrel #1 will defrost at 03:00, barrel #2 will defrost at 04:00 and barrel #3 will defrost at 05:00.
+There can be up to eight defrosts per barrel per day.
 A time of 00:00 means no defrost is scheduled.

 Each defrost time also has a day of the week setting.
 If the day of the week is capitalized then the dispenser will defrost at that time on that day.
-If the day of the week is lowercase then the dispenser will skip that defrost time on that day.
+If the day of the week is in lowercase then the dispenser will skip that defrost time on that day.